5th Grade Curriculum Overview

 - Students will be taught the Current Reliable Authority Purpose (C.R.A.P.)
 Test to choose websites wisely.
 However, when doing research reports, students will NOT be allowed to simply “surf the web” without permission and supervision.

 - Students who are caught surfing the web, playing video games, or sending messages/gifs/emails that are not school related will have their one-to-one device turned off, put away for the remainder of the day, and a progress report sent home.
 Computers at school are for educational purposes only.

 - Homework will be assigned Monday through Thursday.
 Parents should typically expect homework in math, spelling, and reading.
 Occasionally, homework will be assigned in religion, English Language Arts, science and social studies.
 As noted in the handbook, your child should spend 30-60 minutes per night on homework.
 Homework should always be review/practice and never materials that students have not covered in class.
-If your child cannot finish the homework within 30-60 minutes, please have him or her stop.
+If your child cannot finish the homework within 30-60 minutes, please have him or her STOP!
 Then please put your signature on the homework with a brief note indicating the reason for stopping- that it was too much work, he or she ran out of time, there was too much frustration, etc. Homework that has been modified by parents WITH a parent signature, is perfectly acceptable.
 Also note that if a child asks for help and a parent teaches a child how to do it differently than “how the teacher teaches it,” that is perfectly acceptable as well.

 - If a student is absent from school, he or she will have extra time to complete assignments and the grade will not be affected.